 Our personal favorite source of vitamin D3 is the eggs from our ducks.
 Similar to wild salmon, ducks and chickens raised outdoors on healthy diets produce eggs that have 4x more D3 than standard eggs.
 As we’ve written about previously, duck eggs are even more nutritious than chicken eggs.

-Here’s an amazing “hack” you can use to drastically boost your vitamin D intake: place dried or fresh shiitake mushrooms gill side up in the sun for a day, and you can increase the Vitamin D in your shiitake mushrooms from 100 IU/100 grams to 46,000 IU/100 grams.
-(For reference, one serving of shiitakes is 145 grams.)
+Here’s an amazing hack you can use to drastically boost your vitamin D intake from shiitake mushrooms: place dried or fresh shiitake mushrooms gill side up in the sun for a day.
+Doing so, will increase the Vitamin D in your shiitake mushrooms from 100 IU/100 grams to 46,000 IU/100 grams.
+(For reference, one serving of regular shiitakes contains 145 grams Vitamin D.)

 Now go forth and conquer your fall or winter blues using whole foods, sunshine, and Vitamin-D charged gourmet mushrooms!